Skip to contents

 cifar10 UMAP cifar10 t-SNE

-There is an outlying orange cluster (which isn’t easy to see) in the top right of the UMAP plot.
+There is an outlying purple cluster (which isn’t easy to see) in the center bottom of the UMAP plot.
 I see the same thing in the Python implementation, so I don’t think this is a bug in uwot (although I also said that in a previous version of this page, and it turned out there was a bug in uwot.
 The current result really is closer to the Python version now, though).
 That cluster of images is of some automobiles but they all seem to be variations of the same image.
 The same cluster is present in the t-SNE plot (bottom left), but is more comfortably close to the rest of the data.

 The existence of these near-duplicates in CIFAR-10 doesn’t seem to have been widely known or appreciated until quite recently, see for instance this twitter thread and this paper by Recht and co-workers.
 Such manipulations are in line with the practice of data augmentation that is popular in deep learning, but you would need to be aware of it to avoid the test set results being contaminated.
 These images seem like a good argument for applying UMAP or t-SNE to your dataset as a way to spot this sort of thing.